python/cpython/Doc/c-api/dict.rst

    .. index:: single: PyUnicode_FromString()

-   Insert *val* into the dictionary *p* using *key* as a key. *key* should be a :c:expr:`const char*`.
+   Insert *val* into the dictionary *p* using *key* as a key. *key* should be a :c:expr:`const char*` UTF-8 encoded bytes string.
 The key object is created using ``PyUnicode_FromString(key)``.
 Return ``0`` on success or ``-1`` on failure.
 This function *does not* steal a reference to *val*.